keiaa-75/xfce-notes/_posts/2025-05-12-some-nifty-niceties.markdown

 ## GNOME Calculator

-As you may have noticed, XFCE does not come with a graphical calculator, by default.
+As you may have noticed, Xfce does not come with a graphical calculator, by default.
 [GNOME Calculator](https://apps.gnome.org/Calculator/) does come in handy to fill that gap.
 It supports advanced, financial, and programming modes.

 If you are uncomfortable with GNOME and `libadwaita`, I suggest `mate-calc` and `qalculate` as alternatives.
 You may also use the `xcalc` utility with the `x11-apps` or use widely available command-line utilities.